Jones Act Attorney

-In the United States, certain qualifying seamen may be entitled to compensation under the federal Jones Act (also known as the Merchant Marine Act of 1920) for injuries they suffer while on-the-job.
+In the United States, certain qualifying seamen may receive compensation under the federal Jones Act (also known as the Merchant Marine Act of 1920) for injuries they suffer while on-the-job.
 The Jones Act is highly protective of seamen’s rights, and liability can give rise to full and adequate damages.
 As such, maritime defendants have long-attempted to circumvent application of the Act.

-If you’ve been injured in a scenario that is likely to invoke maritime law, whether through the Jones Act or otherwise, we encourage you to contact the Law Firm of Walter Gabriel, LLC for comprehensive assistance with your dispute.
+If you’ve been injured in a scenario that is likely to invoke maritime law, whether through the Jones Act or otherwise, contact the Law Firm of Walter Gabriel, LLC for comprehensive assistance with your dispute.

 The Jones Act and Its Advantages

-Under the Jones Act, employers are required to provide their seamen employees with a reasonably safe place to work.
+Under the Jones Act, employers must provide their seamen employees with a reasonably safe place to work.
 Failure to use ordinary care to maintain a vessel in a reasonably safe condition constitutes negligence under the Jones Act.
-This negligence requirement is quite a bit less restrictive than the sort of negligence required to establish a cause of action in standard personal injury litigation, however, as a claim may be actionable under the Jones Act so long as the employer’s failure to provide a reasonably safe place to work contributed partially to the injuries suffered by the employer.
+This negligence requirement is quite a bit less restrictive than the sort of negligence that the law requires to establish a cause of action in standard personal injury litigation, however, as a claim may be actionable under the Jones Act so long as the employer’s failure to provide a reasonably safe place to work contributed partially to the injuries suffered by the employer.

 Jones Act damages are not limited, as is typically the case with traditional workers’ compensation.
-Under the Jones Act, an injured plaintiff may sue and recover a range of damages that include compensation for pain and suffering, medical expenses, lost wages, loss of future earning capacity, and more.
+Under the Jones Act, an injured plaintiff may sue and recover a range of damages.
+Such damages could include compensation for pain and suffering, medical expenses, lost wages, loss of future earning capacity, and more.